 What plants work best in a hanging basket?

 Traditionally people love to use petunias and trailing geraniums because they give such great display of flowers and colours.
-Fushia plants are always really popular too either mixed in with other plants or they can look brilliant in a basket all by themselves too.
+Fushia plants are always a good choice as they can either be mixed in with other plants or look brilliant all by themselves too.

-To help with watering there are a few products on the market that can make your life a bit easier.
-Water retention gel is probably the most popular.
-You simply have to mix it into your compost at the planting stage and it will swell up when you water the soil and then slowly release the water to the plants as it is needed.
-You can even get special hanging basket compost in
+There are a few products on the market that can help ensure your baskets stay hydrated when we get some beautiful sunny days during the summer months.
+Water retention gel is the most popular and helps save you time on watering when life gets hectic!
+You simply mix it into your compost at the planting stage and it will swell up when you water the soil and then slowly release the water to the plants as it is needed.

-- Plan ahead and plant up your basket indoors before hanging outside after the risk of frost has passed
+- Plan ahead!
+Try planting your basket indoors before hanging outside to avoid the risk of frost damage.

-- Give your plants plenty of room.
-Go for bigger baskets.
-Smaller, cheaper ones can dry out very quickly in hot weather
+- Space is key.
+Go for bigger baskets where possible.
+Smaller, cheaper ones can dry out very quickly in hot weather.

 - Keep an eye out for

 dead heads.
-Remove these to prolong your basket’s flowering season
+Remove these to prolong your basket and keep it looking its best.

-- Trimplants when they start to look straggly.
-Again, this will keep your basket looking much healthier and more colourful for longer
+- Trim plants when they start to look straggly.
+Again, this will keep your basket looking healthy and colourful for longer.